BenGriffiths/pdo-mysqli-pagination/README.md

 ## Bind Params in PDO

 Binding params work's a little differently, you need to tell the class that you'll want to be binding params, and then bind them - the class will not execute the query automatically like it does in all other ways of functioning.
 I have kept the naming convention of bindParam to help make it easier to use the system without having to remember what the method names are.
-Once you're done binding, you can then execute manually:
+Once you're done binding, you can then execute the query manually:

 ```php